imdaredevil/AARDVARC_Instructor_API/README.md

 ### API Documentation

-The swagger docs fot the API can be found by visiting http://localhost:8000/docs
+The swagger docs fot the API can be found by visiting <a href="http://localhost:8000/docs" target="_blank">http://localhost:8000/docs</a>